-Assuming that Arduino IDE is already installed in your system, we have to do some basic setup of required library.
-To do so, go to Sketch menu–>click the manage library option –>in Library manager window search the library (“Adafruit FONA”,”NMEA GPS” and “SSD1306 ASCII”) one by one and install them.
+Assuming that Arduino IDE is already installed in your system, we have to do some basic setup of the required library.
+To do so, go to Sketch menu–>click the manage library option –>in Library manager window search the library (“Adafruit FONA”, ”NMEA GPS” and “SSD1306 ASCII”) one by one and install them.

-Now after installation of library we can proceed to the coding part.
+Now after the installation of the library, we can proceed to the coding part.

-Next we will create a setup function where we have set the baud rate for sim800l Module to 4800 that is the default baud rate of our GSM Module.
+Next, we will create a setup function where we have set the baud rate for the sim800l Module to 4800 which is the default baud rate of our GSM Module.
 Next, we will set the baud rate for GPS Module as 9600.
-Here, we have used the hardware serial port of Arduino for both serial debug and for communication with GPS module.
-Next we will set the OLED Display and initialise communication with the OLED Display.
+Here, we have used the hardware serial port of Arduino for both serial debugging and for communication with the GPS module.
+Next, we will set the OLED Display and initialize communication with the OLED Display.

 Next, we will create a loop function that runs repeatedly and checks the GPS Location, and updates the location on OLED DIsplay.
 In the same loop, we have created an If condition where we have set the threshold distance or, you can say, the max distance up to which one can be allowed to travel from the base location.
 If anyone crosses this distance, the device sends an alert and also sends a message to set numbers informing them of the geofencing break.

 Now, after completing the code, select the Right Port and Board of Arduino and upload it to the Arduino board.
 After the successful upload of code connect all the components as shown in Circuit Diagram in Fig 5.